it-projects-llc/addons-dev/sale_contract_hours/README.rst

     * *Generate Recurring Reports from Contracts*: change *Next Execution Date* to Now.
     * wait a minute
-    * Check new sale.order records in *Sales/Quotattion* - they have a draft state and have to be validated and sent manually
+    * Check new account.invoice records in *Invoicing/Invoices* - they have a draft state and have to be validated and sent manually

-      * sale order has:
+      * invoice has:
         * lines from timesheets (qty > 0, price = 0)
         * lines from prepaid hours (qty < 0, price = 0)
         * lines on extra timesheets
-      * if there is not extra timesheets (i.e. customer has enough prepaid hours), total would be zero and sale.order can be canceled
-      * if total > 0, then invoice must be created and sent

 Further information